kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 External headers and/or data
 -----------------------------

+You are not restricted to FITS files to get plots of your data.
+The only requirement is that you must be able to get your data into a NumPy array and you need to supply a Python dictionary with FITS keywords.
+For both options we show an example.

 **Example: mu_externalheader.py - Header data from Python dictionary and setting a figure size**

 .. plot:: EXAMPLES/mu_externalheader.py